 Black history in Canada

-Afro-Canadian communities play an important role in shaping Canada’s culture and history.
-Parks Canada and the Historic Sites and Monuments Board of Canada (HSMBC) invite you to learn more about important Black historical persons, places, and events that have contributed to the history of Canada.
+Black communities have always played an important role in shaping Canada’s culture and history.
+Parks Canada and the Historic Sites and Monuments Board of Canada (HSMBC) invite you to explore complex and fascinating stories that highlight persons, places, and events that have helped build Canada as we know it today.

 Do you know of a person, place, or event related to Black history that should be recognized?